 Pin Those Pants

 If it's not already, the almighty safety pin should be a staple in your purse, travel bag and bathroom drawer.
+It's the go-to tool when you need to tighten pants without belt loops.
 In addition to temporarily hemming pants and even hiding unsightly bra straps, you can use this versatile little miracle worker to tighten up oversized pants when there's no belt in sight.

 You might have to adjust your gathering depending on how much smaller you wish to make the pants.
 If smaller is better, use a few pins to make more darts on either side of the waistband, just behind the pockets.